ColumbiaRoad/a-b-doer/README.md

 You can e.g. copy you bookmarks to file < userDataDir >/Default/Bookmark

-You should add userData folder to your gitignore because it will be populated with Chromium profile stuff
+You should add userData folder to your gitignore because it will be populated with Chromium profile stuff.
+You could also set global buildspec options here.

 ### Example